drklrd/jsontableview/README.md

 # JSON Table view

 Web app to view JSON data in table.

+View the demo at https://jsontableview.herokuapp.com